barrelstrength/sprout-docs/docs/email/README.md

+---
+date: 2018-06-25
+description: Sprout Email adds a centralized way to manage transactional email in Craft along with the ability to log and resend Sent Email.
+---

 # About Sprout Email

 Sprout Email adds a centralized way to manage transactional email in Craft along with the ability to log and resend Sent Email.
 Notification Emails support several Notification Event Integrations, customizable Email Templates, and the ability to send to dynamic Mailing Lists using Sprout Reports for list management.